 - Keep oils out of the reach of children.
 My son, and most other kids I’ve met LOVE how essential oils smell.
 Some smell just like fresh fruit or candy.
-Kids might think it’d rock to drink a bunch, and that’s not safe.
-Treat essential oils like any other medication or household product, and call poison control if your child gets a hold of some.
+Kids might think it’d rock to take a taste, which isn’t safe.
+Treat essential oils like any other medication or household product, and call poison control if your child gets his little hands on some.

 Organic essential oil buying tips:

-- Essential oils can be therapeutic.
-For example as a treatment for dry skin, acne or another body issue.
+- Pure essential oils can be therapeutic, as a treatment for dry skin, acne or another body issues.
 However, the only time an essential oil is truly therapeutic is if it’s a pure essential oil.
 There are also perfume-minded essential oils on the market – which you don’t want.
-These can be weird blends and usually aren’t pure.
+These are often weird blends and usually aren’t pure.
 You can easily tell if you’re getting a pure oil based on the oil price.
 For example, various pure essential oils go for very different prices.
 Orange, lavender, peppermint and geranium oils for example, differ widely in cost.
 If you see a shelf of essential oils that are all priced $9.99 skip it because they’re not pure.
 These are likely just fragrances with essential oils in them, not pure essential oils.

 - Reputable sellers will always bottle essential oils in dark glass to protect the essential oil from sunlight.
 Sunlight degrades an essential oil’s therapeutic properties.